The Amazing Race Vietnam 2014

-The Amazing Race Vietnam: Cuộc đua kỳ thú 2014 is the third season of the reality television game show, The Amazing Race Vietnam.
-It features nine teams of two in a race around Vietnam for 300 million₫.
+The Amazing Race Vietnam: Cuộc đua kỳ thú 2014 is the third season of The Amazing Race Vietnam, a Vietnamese reality competition show based on the American series The Amazing Race.
+It featured nine teams of two in a race around Vietnam for 300 million₫.

 The program premiered on VTV6 and aired every Saturday and Sunday primetime (7:55 p.m.
 UTC+7) from 21 June to 31 August 2014.
 The host for this season is Huy Khánh.

 Singer and Athlete Hương Giang and Criss were the winners of this season.

 Production

 Development and filming

 The season was filmed in early 2014.

 Unique to this season, each leg aired with two-part episodes.

 The final Detour featured moderately-famous musician Anh Bằng and Vietnam's Got Talent season 2 semifinalist Nguyễn Phương as judges.

 Marketing

 The show was sponsored by Sting Energy Drink.

 Cast

 This season was another celebrity edition, but this time featuring many celebrities who were chosen to race on the show as well as non-celebrities.
 The cast was announced in May.

 Huê "Mint" Nguyễn died on 13 March 2021 at the age of 39 due to cancer.